-Michael Ignatieff among winners of prestigious Israeli prize
+Canadian author, Reporters Without Borders get Israeli prize

 - In Democratic response, Abrams sharply rebukes Trump WATCH

-The foundation announced the 2019 winners on Thursday.
-The award ceremony will take place in Tel Aviv in May.
+“My first reaction was utter astonishment, followed by gratitude and then, since this is recognition for work done in defense of democracy, the feeling that I still have lots to do” Ignatieff said.

+Reporters Without Borders said the prize money will be “helpful to continue enhance our project and find concrete solutions for a free, independent and pluralistic journalism.”

-Previous recipients include Wikipedia co-founder Jimmy Wales and filmmakers Joel and Ethan Coen.
+Previous recipients of the Dan David Prize include former U.S. Vice President Al Gore, former British Prime Minister Tony Blair, cellist Yo-Yo Ma, novelist Margaret Atwood, Wikipedia co-founder Jimmy Wales and filmmakers Joel and Ethan Coen.